MTHFR and Histamine Levels: What's the Link | Methyl-Life®

 The processing of histamine in the body depends on the HNMT gene, which in turn depends on SAMe as a cofactor.
 However, SAMe can only do its job if the MTHFR enzyme is also functioning efficiently - which will not be the case in the presence of an MTHFR genetic mutation.

 Depending on the variant of the MTHFR mutation, MTHFR enzyme activity will be reduced, disrupting the ability of HNMT to process histamine.
-This can lead to poor detoxification and, subsequently, higher levels of histamine - which comes with a range of health issues.
+This can lead to poor detoxification and, subsequently, higher levels of histamine18 - which comes with a range of health issues.

-Managing histamine intolerance and reducing symptoms should begin with following a low-histamine diet.
+Managing histamine intolerance and reducing symptoms should begin with following a low-histamine diet19.
 Studies have shown that reducing intake of histamine also reduces symptoms of intolerance and may even help to increase DAO levels in the blood.

 Fortunately, this can be supported by supplementing the body with the nutrients it requires to carry out this process, namely methylated folate.